SEM-GAT: Explainable Semantic Pose Estimation using Learned Graph Attention: Graph Construction

 \subsection{Cross-Graph Pruning}

 As the two graphs are linked, feature nodes or instance centroids can be semantically unrelated.
 We prune such nodes and edges from the cross-graph $\Gamma_{k,l}$ to speed up training and inference. \Cref{fig:edges_number} depicts the resulting number of edges of $\Gamma_{k,l}$ compared to a fully-connected (FC) graph structure which is commonly used in attention-based \glspl{gnn} \cite{joshi2020transformers, murnanegraph}.
-Our methodology achieves a lightweight graph structure demonstrating a great reduction in the number of edges and thus memory requirements.
+In particular, our method utilises $89.49\%$ and $76.76\%$ less edges in sequences 00 and 04 of SemanticKITTI \cite{Behley2019}, respectively, compared to fully-connected approaches.
+With this substantial reduction in the number of edges, we achieve a lightweight graph structure, resulting in a significant decrease in memory requirements.